Written by Foring Huang, and published by Mathilda Wu

-To find out more than just the charming beaches and rice terraces, we did not choose the hustle and bustle of the south of Bali, but went the opposite direction and jumped into the only national park in Bali, the West Bali National Park, which turned out to be a heaven for wildlife lovers.
-Located in the northwest corner of the island, the park takes up 10 percent of Bali's area and has a very diverse landscape, including volcanoes, tropical forests, prairie, coastal wetland, and islands.
+To find out more than just the charming beaches and rice terraces, we did not choose the hustle and bustle of the south of Bali, but went the opposite direction and jumped into the only national park in Bali, the West Bali National Park, which turned out to be a haven for wildlife lovers.
+Located in the northwest corner of the island, the park takes up 10 percent of Bali's area and has a very diverse landscape, including volcanoes, tropical forests, prairie, coastal wetlands, and islands.

 The pure natural atmosphere in the park is refreshing

 From Sumatra in the west to Papua in the east, Indonesia stretches itself from Asia to Oceania.
 Even though we had gone deeper into the diverse landscapes this time, there's still so much more to explore.
-And we would definitely come back sometime to discover more of the wide spectrum of the magnificent scenery, history, and cultures.
+And we would definitely come back sometime to discover more of the wide spectrum of magnificent scenery, history, and cultures.